Ariosa v. Sequenom: Background

 The claim itself has two simple and conventional steps: first amplifying (by polymerase chain reaction, PCR) and then detecting the paternally inherited DNA from the plasma sample.
 The technology for amplifying and detecting DNA was already well known and generally used to detect DNA.
 There was a problem, however, of how to ascertain which DNA in the sample was that of the fetus and which was the mother's (which greatly outnumbered the fetal DNA in the sample).

 The inventors realized that the fetus had DNA derived from the father as well as the mother, and that paternal DNA was not native to the mother's blood.
 So they wanted to focus on genetic fragments containing paternally inherited sequences the mother did not share, but had traveled from the fetal blood into the maternal blood through the placenta.
 The paternal DNA in the mother's plasma had to have come from the fetus.
-Then, they could reliably identify fetal DNA, which would in turn allow them to diagnose certain fetal genetic conditions such as Down Syndrome, which can be detected by observing presence of extra chromosomes.
-The inventors now had a test that did not require amniocentesis, which is invasive and may cause miscarriages.
+Then, they could reliably identify fetal DNA, which would in turn allow them to diagnose certain fetal genetic conditions.
+The inventors now had a test that did not require invasive and highly risky amniocentesis.
 Sequenom became the exclusive licensee of the patent.

 After Sequenom launched its test on the market, several other companies began to market similar tests and cut prices.
 Sequenom sent letters to Ariosa Diagnostics, Inc., Natera, Inc. and Diagnostics Center, Inc.. threatening each of them with patent infringement suits.
 They responded by filing declaratory judgment actions against Sequenom.

-The district court construed the patent and denied a preliminary injunction, and Sequenom took an interlocutory appeal.
+After the district court construed the patent claims and denied a preliminary injunction, Sequenom took an interlocutory appeal.
 On remand to the district court, it held the patent invalid as claiming the only viable method of detecting a natural phenomenon.
-The district court said: "[T]he claims at issue pose a substantial risk of preempting the natural phenomenon of paternally inherited cffDNA," which made them patent-ineligible.
+The district court said: "the claims at issue pose a substantial risk of preempting the natural phenomenon of paternally inherited cffDNA," which made them patent-ineligible.
 Sequenom then appealed to the Federal Circuit.